zwchristie/llamaindex_rag/README.md

 # LlamaIndex RAG Text-to-SQL System

-A comprehensive text-to-SQL system using LlamaIndex for Retrieval-Augmented Generation (RAG), LangGraph for agent workflows, and AWS Bedrock for LLM/embedding services.
+A comprehensive text-to-SQL system using LlamaIndex for Retrieval-Augmented Generation (RAG), OpenSearch for vector storage, LangGraph for agent workflows, and AWS Bedrock for LLM/embedding services.
 The system features human-in-the-loop capabilities, confidence assessment, and adaptive workflow routing.

 ## 🚀 Features